griendt/gd6/docs/docs/phases/4_movement.md

     In that case, the Watchtower is left standing.
 In any future moves (even in the same Turn), the Watchtower will regain its full integrity.
 In other words, the sustained damage applies only for each Invasion or Skirmish individually.

-### Intelligence
+### Spies

-If the attacker has a Military Intelligence Center on their territory, or on a territory adjacent to that, then the attacking units can be provided with military intelligence.
+If the attacker has a Spy unit on their territory, or on a territory adjacent to it, then the attacking units can be provided with military intelligence.
 This allows them to operate more efficiently.
 As a result, the initial penalty for invasion will no longer apply.
 Military intelligence does *not* cancel the Watchtower perks.

 ??? example
     Suppose an attacker sends `6` armies to a territory that contains a Watchtower and one defending army.
-    Suppose also that the origin of the attack is adjacent to a Military Intelligence Center that is under control of the attacker.
+    Suppose also that the origin of the attack is adjacent to territory with a Spy, that is under control of the attacker.
     Then the invasion proceeds as follows (and in this order):

     1. The attacker *does not* pay an initial penalty (intelligence effect);